 Students with an approved appeal and who meet the academic requirements have up to three (two for Law School students) additional terms to meet SAP and successfully get off of probation.

-Your success coach will be able to help you figure out what to include in your appeal so that it’s the strongest it can be.
-We would like you to think about what went wrong and what your plan is to get back on track.
+In order to write the strongest appeal that you can, you should think about what went wrong and what your plan is to get back on track.
 The more specific action items you can include, the better!

 A copy of the SAP appeal form is on the student PG Campus portal under Quick links on your PG Campus homepage (lower right-hand corner).

-Your success coach will help you complete the form in its entirety by reviewing the following with you:
+Your Student Advisor can help you complete the form in its entirety by reviewing the following with you:

 The deadline to submit a SAP appeal is at the end of week 8 of your current term if you are on Academic Probation.